 The cochlear implant is a device that is made up of two main components:

-- The external hardware is placed behind the ear.
+- External hardware.
+It is placed behind the ear.
 It uses a microphone that picks up sounds, a speech processor that turns them into digital signals, and a transmitter that forwards them to the internal receiver.

-- The internal portion is implanted under the skin.
+- Internal portion.
+It is implanted under the skin.
 It comprises the intracochlear electrodes and the receiver/stimulator.
 The latter gets the digital signals and turns them into electrical impulses.

 External and internal parts are held together by a magnet.
 The entire system, including the power battery, is placed inside the bone.
 You can recharge the battery through magnetic induction.
 Usually, one hour at night is enough to complete the battery charge and lasts the whole day.

 A Cochlear Implant Is the Same as A Hearing Aid?